lkodinsson/MARS/Basic/PHB.md

 # Resting

 At some point during an adventure you may find yourself low on your resources (health, endurance, stamina, and mana).
 In order to restore these resources, you need to rest.
 There are three different types of rests: the short rest, moderate rest, and long rest.
 Depending on the type of rest performed, you will recover a different amount of your spent resources.

+Characters can only physically rest so often and are limited to a number of rests per day.
+As a long rest is effectively sleep, each character must take one long rest each day.
+Tracking exhaustion for sleepless nights is an [optional rule](/Advanced/InjuriesAndExhaustion.md).
+Both short and moderate rests are optional, but a character make take up to two short rests and one moderate rest each day.

 ##### Table: Rest Recovery Rates
 | Resource | Short Rest | Moderate Rest | Long Rest |